-Young people who have experienced their first psychotic episode can benefit from an intensive, multifaceted program through which they learn the skills they need to move on.
+Young people who have experienced their first psychotic episode can benefit from an intensive, multifaceted program through which they learn the skills they need to move forward.

 About the Program